 In recent years the UK building envelope industry has witnessed the introduction of magnesium oxide (MgO) boards into the cladding sector, most typically as the sheathing board on steel framing system (SFS) backing walls.
 MgO has been favoured because it is non-combustible (typically class A1 to EN 13501-1), relatively lightweight and easy to cut.

 However, there are a number of manufacturing processes by which MgO boards can be manufactured, one of which involves the use of magnesium chloride.
 This results in an end product (sometimes referred to as magnesium oxychloride) in which there may be variable amounts of chloride salts and free chloride ions.
-The Centre for Window and Cladding Technology (CWCT) has produced a document on this subject which can be downloaded via the link opposite.
+More information about MgO boards and the use of MgO boards is available from the Canadian Construction Materials Centre (CCMC), the Centre for Window and Cladding Technology (CWCT) and British Standards Institute (BSi).
+Documentation on this subject can be downloaded via the links opposite.

 Members of the Rainscreen Group speak with authority on the subject, provide support based on years of knowledge and give reliability in the systems they supply and manufacture.
 Information about member companies can be obtained by clicking on the individual company links opposite.